kin-labs/rewards-engine/current-KRE.md

 Across the three KRE tracks (Spend, Buy, Hold), a developer's (developer `i`) total payout would be:
 `Payout_i = Payout_spend_i + Payout_buy_i + Payout_hold_i`

+Note that a developer will only be rewarded KRE payouts for days where at least one Kin blockchain transaction took place in their respective application.

 ## 1. Spend
 `Let KRE_spend be the total amount of Kin paid to developers for the Spend track in a day.`
 `Let spend_i be the number of users who spend Kin in a day in app i.`